msssm/project_template/README.md

 ## Expected Results

+The proposed model is of course not constructed from scratch, but based on the one described in [1].
+In said publication, the authors describe a critical behavior of the group size and group distribution that is analogous to a 2nd order phase transition known from physics: As the probability $\Phi$ (describing a continuous "mixture" of the two processes of network and opinion formation) is varied, the clusters of opinions develop into two distinct types ("phases").
+Above a critical value of $\Phi$, the number and size of groups is more or less randomly distributed.
+Below a critical value, the behavior is radically different and one large group dominates over a few small groups.

+For our model, we would expect to reproduce this behavior.

 (What are the answers to the above questions that you expect to find before starting your research?)